 For information about date filters, see Filter Metrics by Date.

-Why can’t I apply comparison to some insights?
+Why can’t I apply comparison to some visualizations?

-Some insight types do not allow comparison.
-To use comparison, switch to another insight type.
+Some visualization types do not allow comparison.
+To use comparison, switch to another visualization type.

 Also, you cannot compare calculated arithmetic metrics that are created from the metrics already created in Analytical Designer.
-For details, see Create Calculated Metrics in Insights.
+For details, see Create Calculated Metrics in Visualizations.

 Why do I see “Unsupported metrics and attributes are hidden” when I apply time over time comparison?